State of The Economy - July 2019

 Real Gross Domestic Product (RGDP)

 The BEA’s (Bureau of Economic Analysis) second quarter advance estimate of growth in the US economy was published July 26th.
 The highlights are summarized below.
-Readers can be access the report at the Bureau of Labor Statistics, Second Quarter Advance Estimate.
+Readers can be access the report at the Bureau of Economic Analysis, Second Quarter Advance Estimate.

 - The BEA estimated that the United States economy’s real gross domestic product (RGDP) grew 2.1%, in the second quarter, down from 3.1% in the first quarter.

 - Much of the deceleration of RGDP is attributable to fewer exports and less investment in the private sector.
 Exports fell 5.2% and gross private investment was 5.5% lower than the first quarter.

 - Consumer spending, the largest component of RGDP gained 4.3% in the second quarter.
 A 5.0% rise in government spending was also a large contributor to the economy’s growth.

 Consumer spending or personal consumption expenditures (PCE), accounts for approximately 66% of economic activity in the United States.
 (Read our lesson Gross Domestic Product – Measuring an Economy’s Performance to learn more about the importance of PCE.)
 Over an extended period, consumer spending is directly tied to household income.
 Watching the trends in these figures provides important insights into the economy’s health.
 The Commerce Department released its report Personal Income and Outlays, June 2019 on July 30th.
 The highlights are listed below.